Is the number one ‘practice killer’ killing your practice?

 As you know, hot prospects cool down very quickly, so you must act fast.
 Strike while the iron is hot.
 It’s important you get him on the phone.

-Then tell him you’re following up on the article you gave him, tell him your value proposition, and that you want to help him with any questions he might have.
+Then tell him you’re following up on the article you gave him, tell him your, and that you want to help him with any questions he might have.
 Deepen the relationship.
 Get acquainted.
 Discover his dreams, hopes and desires.
 Talk about each other’s family and hobbies.
 Then segue back to your value proposition.
 Ask if is interested in achieving similar results.
 If he is, set up an appointment.

 If you don’t reach him and get his voicemail, leave a message with your name, your value proposition, and telephone number.
 Briefly explain you’re following up on the article you gave him.
 Tell him you’ll be sending him an email follow-up.